21 Best Black Sand Beaches in the World

 2. Playa Jardín, Canary Islands

 Located in northern Tenerife, Playa Jardín offers visitors a quiet respite from the touristy buzz of Puerto de la Cruz.
-This inky wonderland is a well loved and incredibly well planned piece of paradise on one of the best Spanish islands.
+This inky wonderland is a well loved and incredibly well planned piece of paradise on one of the best Spanish islands, and it is easy to see why it's deemed one of the best black sand beaches in the world.

-Designed in the early 20th century by prominent Canarian artist, César Manrique, this strand overflows with charm.
+Designed in the early 20th century by prominent Canarian artist, César Manrique, this black beach overflows with charm.
 Verdant gardens burst with colorful blooms, while trickling waterfalls and waving palms guide tourists past stone walls to the coal-black sand.

 Most come to enjoy the vibrant blue surf, which contrasts perfectly with the ebony shore.
 Protected by a lateral breakwater, the waves are optimal for boogie boarding and surfing in the open areas.